use-lens/use-lens/README.md

 How to contribute: TBD.

 ### Request feature
-TBD
+TBD: possible from graphqlcodegen: angular, svelte
 ### Report issue
-TBD
+TBD:
+- check if reproduces with api.lens.dev
+- api-examples issues
+- check your version and update

 ## ❓️ FAQ
 - What happens if Lens would do breaking changes?
+emergency eject {anchor link to same file}
+- How to create account?
+need to use mumbai version available over @testnet

 ### Emergency Eject
 - remove package
 - cli install
 - tsconfig paths

-## LICENSE
+## 🔎 LICENSE

 MIT.
 The full licence text could be found in the LICENSE file.